stevensblueprint/nj-appleseed/src/manual.md

     text: |
       This chapter is for those who have health insurance of some kind – private insurance through your job or an individual policy bought on an insurance exchange, or through some public program like NJ FamilyCare, Medicaid or Medicare.
 Any kind of insurance is better than none, but policies differ not just in the monthly premiums you pay but also in: what benefits they provide and the scope of coverage, including the size of deductibles and co-pays; on pre-approval requirements; which providers are in or out of network; and what drugs are covered.

-      **Section 1: Understanding Your Plan—Co-pays, Co-insurance, Authorization, Appealing Denial of Benefits or Coverage**
+      ## Section 1: Understanding Your Plan—Co-pays, Co-insurance, Authorization, Appealing Denial of Benefits or Coverage

-      *Your ID Card*
+      ### YOUR ID CARD

       If you have health insurance, you should have an ID card, which contains important information about your plan.
 This section will help you understand what the card says and what it means or coverage under your plan.